-According to Crimson Hexagon, it is estimated that the global sponsorship spending for 2016 exceeded $60 billion, and in North America, 70% of that sponsorship money was spent on sports alone.
 We can see the impact of sports sponsorship in the case of Red Bull, a huge sports sponsor.
-In 2006, Red Bull bought the Metrostars, a Major League soccer team, and dubbed it “The New York Red Bulls”.
-Soccer in the U.S. was a sport that lacked the large following of the NFL, MLB, and NHL, but has now been gaining massive popularity among the 18 to 29-year-old demographic- a key target audience for Red Bull.
-In fact, Red Bull consumption is 63% higher among soccer viewers than other energy drinks.
+Back in 2006, Red Bull bought the Metrostars, a Major League soccer team, and dubbed it “The New York Red Bulls”.
+Soccer in the U.S. was a sport that lacked the large following of the NFL, MLB, and NHL, but subsequently gained massive popularity among the 18 to 29-year-old demographic- a key target audience for Red Bull.
+In fact, Red Bull consumption was 63% higher among soccer viewers than other energy drinks.

 It’s evident that certain brands can benefit a huge amount from sports sponsorships and targeted advertising in stadiums.
 But what about the rising influence of the online and digital space?
 Can brands still benefit from sports sponsorships via social media platforms?
 And will it benefit those the brands sponsor as well as the brands themselves?
 Will Sponsorship Monitoring have to adapt to this rising influence of social media?